AbdullahHasanaen/commerce/README.md

 ## Setup Instructions

-1. Clone the repository from [GitHub Repository Link].
+1. Clone the repository from (https://github.com/AbdullahHasanaen/commerce).
 2. Install the required dependencies for both the frontend and backend.
 3. Set up the database and configure the connection details.
 4. Configure the payment gateway with the necessary API keys.